 - Change your oil and oil filter often.
 Kelley Blue Book indicates that the single best thing you can do to extend the life of your engine is to get regular oil changes.
 Not doing so can cause a lot of problems with the engine over time.
-Though any garage that changes your oil can also change the filter, you need to ensure yourself that it gets taken care of one way or another.
+Though any garage that changes your oil can also change the filter, you need to ensure that it gets taken care of one way or another.
 Make sure you take down the date and mileage after each oil change so you know when your vehicle is due for another one.
 Often times, the place you last got your oil change will attach a windshield sticker or email you for a reminder.

 - Replace your transmission fluid and differential oil.
 It’s not often that this needs to be done, but if you’re concerned, check your vehicle’s manual for the suggested timeframes for changing them.

 - Add new coolant.
-Every once in a while, you’ll have to flush out your coolant and add some fresh coolant.
+Every once in awhile, you’ll have to flush out your coolant and add some fresh coolant.
 Again, your car’s manual will have the suggested intervals.

 - Maintain your wheel bearings.
-Wheel bearings are important because they ensure smooth running of the tires.
+Wheel bearings are important because they ensure the smooth running of the tires.
 When checking in for your next car check-up, make sure to ask for a wheel inspection to see if your bearings are in OK condition.
 Usually, this only involves adding some grease to the bearings to get them moving smoothly again.

 - Change your brake fluid.
 This helps fend off moisture, leaving your brakes free of rust and corrosion.

 - Keep your exterior clean.
-It’s recommended that you wax and wash your car four times per year at minimum.
+It’s recommended that you wax and wash your car four times per year at a minimum.
 For those who aren’t sure how to wax their car, just run it through your local car wash.

 - Keep the interior out of heavy sunlight.
 Your interior can take a real beating with the sun pounding on it day after day, especially in warm climates.
-It’s recommended that you park in the shade whenever possible or use a sun shade to keep your interior fresh and looking new.
+It’s recommended that you park in the shade whenever possible or use a sunshade to keep your interior fresh and looking new.

 - Wipe off debris.
 If you drive in a cold climate, you may be aware of the salt that sticks to the bottom of your vehicle.
-Make sure you eliminate all of that and any other debris before you wash it, otherwise you may get paint damage.
+Make sure you eliminate all of that and any other debris before you wash it, otherwise, you may get paint damage.